GuixingJia/cse564_project/README.txt

 3. How to Configure & Run

-You can simply use IEDA run src/main/resources/application.properties
+You can simply use IEDA run src/main/resources/application.properties Or use the method below

-Or use the method below
+In application.properties, The road speed limit is currently set to 40 mph with a tolerance of 10%.
+If adjustments are needed, they can be made directly in this document.

 3.1 Clone the Repository
 Use IDEA